Exhibits

 Wisconsin Rapids High School graduate Myron H. “Grim” Natwick (1890 – 1990) is best known for animating the motion picture character “Betty Boop”.
 He also helped create “Snow White”, “Gulliver’s Travels”, “Woody Woodpecker”, and “Mr. Magoo”.

-His other works also included cartoon sketches, poetry, sheet music and Consolidated News covers.
+His other works include cartoon sketches, poetry, sheet music, and Consolidated News covers.

 General Store/Country Kitchen